ocrmypdf/OCRmyPDF/docs/installation.rst

 -------------------------------------------------

 Ubuntu 18.04 includes ocrmypdf 6.1.2 - you can install that with ``apt``, but it is quite old now.
-To install a more recent version, first install several system dependencies:
+To install a more recent version, uninstall the old version of ocrmypdf, and install the following dependencies:

 .. code-block:: bash

+    sudo apt-get -y remove ocrmypdf
     sudo apt-get -y update
     sudo apt-get -y install \
         ghostscript \